postlight/parser/CONTRIBUTING.md

 In addition to enforcing a JavaScript style guide, we also require that Markdown files pass [remarklint](https://github.com/wooorm/remark-lint) with the recommended preset.
-This helps keep our Markdown tidy, consistent, and compatible with a range of Markdown parsers used for generating documentation.
+This helps keep our Markdown tidy and consistent.

 ### Node.js Version Requirements